oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### HybridSystem compliance approach

-The HybridSystem provides security documentation that an Agency can review, approve and incorporate into the broader Agency-level security documentation.
+The HybridSystem provides security documentation that an organisation can review, approve and incorporate into the broader organisation-level security documentation.

 #### Security controls provided by the HybridSystem

 - All security documentation produced by DTA for the HybridSystem has been updated within the last year and include the 'last updated' date.
 - DTA provide updates to documentation via the Protected Utility website at [desktop.gov.au](https://desktop.gov.au/).
 Release logs and change sets between versions can be obtained at [GitHub](https://github.com/govau/desktop.gov.au).

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency must develop a cyber security strategy.
+- The organisation must develop a cyber security strategy.
-- The Agency CISO or equivalent should approve all security documentation and ensure the documentation is reviewed annually.
+- The organisation CISO or equivalent should approve all security documentation and ensure the documentation is reviewed annually.
-- The Agency should communicate their security documentation to stakeholders of the HybridSystem and ensure stakeholders are notified of subsequent changes.
+- The organisation should communicate their security documentation to stakeholders of the HybridSystem and ensure stakeholders are notified of subsequent changes.

 ### System-specific security documentation